An Appeal for Equal Citizenship by the People of Washington, DC

 We want the same rights as American citizens who live in the 50 states.

-We are the 700,000+ people who live in Washington, DC, more than the population of WY and VT and nearly equal with AK and ND.
+We are the 712,000+ people who live in Washington, DC, more than the population of Wyoming and Vermont and nearly equal with Alaska and North Dakota.

 We have no voting representation in Congress, no rights of local self-government and no protection from key Constitutional rights such as those found in the 14th Amendment, all because we do not live in a state.
 Congress can override our local budget and local laws in ways that it cannot elsewhere.
 All DC judges, both federal and local, are federal appointees.
 Yet we bear the same responsibilities of citizenship, including paying federal taxes, serving on federal juries, serving in the military, and raising money from local taxpayers to pay for our government.